-Creating summer routines is important, but many people wonder if there is a way to make daily routines and summer vacation work without taking all the fun out of your time to relax.
+Creating a summer routine is important, but many people wonder if there is a way to make daily routines and summer vacation work… without taking all the fun out of your time to relax.

 The time and effort put into maintaining at least a semblance of a daily routine over summer vacation is easier than you may imagine.
 With a plan and a little self-discipline, your family can stay on track.

 Why daily routines are important, even over summer vacation